 If you upgrade with a decent Vintage-style bridge, those should stay in tune just as well.

-Thus, I wouldn't say there's a major quality difference between the two.
+As a consequence, I wouldn't say there's a major quality difference between the two.
 Again, it's a matter of how solid the bridge is and how well it's built.
-If you spend more than $70 on this particular part, chances are you're getting good quality regardless of the American or Vintage distinction.
+If you spend more than $70 on this particular part, chances are you're upgrading value regardless of the American or Vintage distinction.

 Cheap and mid-range Stratocasters are great candidates for mods and upgrades.
 If you know what you're doing, you can take a cheaper guitar and give it a huge bump in functionality and longevity.
 Pickups are the most obvious starting point for that type of project, but a good bridge swap is the next logical step.